 Treatment for Ativan Addiction and Dependence

-Alternative to Meds Center designs an appropriately individualized lorazepam withdrawal schedule, with ample preparation steps, and compassionate health-supportive therapies that ensure the safety and comfort of each client.
+Ativan addiction can be treated.
+Alternative to Meds Center designs an appropriately individualized Ativan withdrawal schedule, with ample preparation steps, and compassionate health-supportive therapies that ensure the safety and comfort of each client.

 Our center is staffed by over 40 trained practitioners and caregivers who coordinate and assist the client to navigate through their lorazepam withdrawal steps comfortably and safely.
 Some of the treatments used at Alternative to Meds Center are listed below.
 You can find more details on our services overview pages as well.

 Some of the steps include:

-Lab testing to determine factors that may need addressing either before, during, or after withdrawal to reduce unwanted symptoms such as insomnia.
+Lab testing to determine factors that may need addressing either before, during, or after Ativan withdrawal to reduce unwanted symptoms such as insomnia.

 Heavy metal and neurotoxin removal are gentle and effective, often allowing for demonstrable and sustained relief from symptoms of nervousness, agitation, insomnia, low energy, and mood.